oghene-ella/Assignment3/README.md

-# Assignment3
+# Assignment 3
-This is Oghenekaro Emmanuella HOT practice class for January 2021.
+This is Oghenekaro Emmanuella, HOT practice class for January 2021.